 Stir in beef broth and red wine.
 Be sure to scrape up all of the flavor bits from the bottom of the pot.
 Add in bay leaves.
 Turn heat to medium-low and simmer for 2 hours, skimming fat and foam occasionally.

-After two hours, stir in celery, carrots and diced potato.
+After two hours, stir in celery, carrots, mushrooms and diced potato.
 Cook for 25-30 minutes or until potatoes are tender.

 Dissolve cornstarch in cold water to make a slurry.
 Pour slurry into stew.
 Bring to a boil and simmer for 20 more minutes.
 Broth will thicken.